pdrummond/pauldrummond-site/quotes/quote_0200.md

 ---
-cite: Anon
+cite: Werner Heisenberg
 ---

-Whoever is trying to bring you down is already below you.
+The only thing we are absolutely certain about is that nothing is certain.